-Transportation for trips will be organised by the school, in line with our safety.
+Transportation for trips will be organised by the school.
 We will make sure pupils, staff and volunteers are transported safely and efficiently, with the required first aid provision.

 Unless previously agreed with parents, transport for visits will leave from, and return to, the school site.